joenapper/drinking-hub/README.md

     2. [MongoDB Atlas:](https://www.mongodb.com/)
         - MongoDB Atlas is the database used.
     3. [MongoDB Compass:](https://www.mongodb.com/)
-        - MongoDB Compass is an app that allowed me to access the database directly and perform CRUD operations separate to the project.
+        - MongoDB Compass is an app that allowed me to access the database directly and perform CRUD operations separate from the project.
     4. [Git:](https://git-scm.com/)
-        - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+        - Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
     5. [Gitpod:](https://www.gitpod.io/)
         - Gitpod was the IDE used throughout the entirety of the project.
     6. [GitHub:](https://github.com/)